open-company/open-company-auth/README.md

 ## Overview

-The OpenCompany Authentication Service handles authenticating users against Slack, and creates a [JSON Web Token](https://jwt.io/) for them, which can then be used with the other OpenCompany services to assert the users identity.
+The OpenCompany Authentication Service handles authenticating users against Slack and email/pass, and creates a [JSON Web Token](https://jwt.io/) for them, which can then be used with the other OpenCompany services to assert the users identity.

 ## Local Setup